Department News & Highlights

 Mr. Blue picked up the used R2-D2 on eBay for a mere $22.
 After more than a year and a half in development, it's equipped with a "Star Wars"-themed Windows 7, 4 GB Crucial RAM 800 MHz, a 160 GB laptop hard drive and HDMI as well as digital/HD audio, Bluetooth and custom LED lighting.
 When hooked up to a keyboard, monitor and external DVD drive, it'll perform just like any PC, but in a case from – as they say – a galaxy far, far away.
 Blue acquired the assorted PC components, also on eBay, for under $100.

 Two new part-time instructors joined the department to help with the increased interest in our courses.

-Andrew Cavaretta graduated with Magna cum Laude in Computer Information Systems from the Department of Computer and Information Sciences at SUNY Fredonia.
+Andrew Cavaretta graduated with Magna cum Laude in Computer Information Systems from the Department of Computer and Information Sciences at State University of New York at Fredonia.
 He is a recipient of Maythum Scholarship for Excellence and a member of Golden Key International Honour Society.
 Andrew has over 7 years of support experience in media/news IT industry.
 Currently he is pursuing a master's degree.

-Mark Mackey graduated with bachelor degree in computer science and a minor in web programming from SUNY Fredonia.
+Mark Mackey graduated with bachelor degree in computer science and a minor in web programming from State University of New York at Fredonia.
 He has over twenty years experience in the US Army, 17 of which in management.
 He currently holds two part-time positions at Fredonia - Veterans Affairs Coordinator and Project Manager at ITS.
 Mark is pursuing master's degree in information management at Syracuse University.

 Welcome to the department!